lumina-30/lumina30-incident-review/README.md

 > Was human refusal authority preserved in a way that allowed meaningful human intervention and the ability to stop the system before irreversible real-world impact occurred?

+This repository turns refusal authority from an abstract principle into a reviewable condition.

 ---

 ## Open Documents